Galeran de Bretagne

-Galeran de Bretagne is a 13th century French (Breton) romance by Jean Renaut.
-The plot concerns a young women who has lost her lover.
+Galeran de Bretagne is a 13th-century French (Breton) romance by Jean Renaut.
+The plot concerns a young woman who has lost her lover.
 She befriends a widow's daughter and is offered lodgings in the widow's household where her industry contributes to supporting the household.
 It has been compared to Escoufe, a poem of murky authorship that is often attributed to Renaut.